Euler flag enumeration of Whitney stratified spaces: Poset operations

 It is straightforward to verify the following result.

 \begin{proposition} If two quasi-graded posets $(P,\rho_{P},\zetabar_{P})$ and $(Q,\rho_{Q},\zetabar_{Q})$ are both Eulerian then so is their Cartesian product. \end{proposition}

 One important case is the Cartesian product with the Boolean algebra $B_{1}$.
 The geometric motivation is that taking the Cartesian product of the face lattice of a polytope with $B_{1}$ corresponds to taking the pyramid of the polytope.
 To do this, define the derivation $G: \zab \rightarrow \zab$ by $G(\av) = \bv\av$ and $G(\bv) = \av\bv$.
 Observe that $G$ restricts to a derivation on $\cd$-polynomials by $G(\cv) = \dv$ and $G(\dv) = \cd$.
-This derivation first appeared in~\cite{Ehrenborg_Readdy}. \begin{proposition} Let $P$ be a quasi-graded poset with $\hz$ and $\ho$.
+Also define the operator $\Pyr$ by $\Pyr(w) = w \cdot \cv + G(w)$.
+These two operators first appeared in~\cite{Ehrenborg_Readdy}. \begin{proposition} Let $P$ be a quasi-graded poset with $\hz$ and $\ho$.
 Then the $\ab$-index of the Cartesian product of~$P$ with the Boolean algebra $B_{1}$ is given by

 \end{proposition} \begin{proof} The proof follows the same outline as in~\cite[Proposition 4.2]{Ehrenborg_Readdy}.
 Consider a chain $c = \{ (\hz,\hz) = (x_{0},y_{0}) < (x_{1},y_{1}) < \cdots < (x_{k},y_{k}) = (\ho,\ho) \}$ in $P \times B_{1}$.
 Let $i$ be the smallest index such that $y_{i} = \ho$ and let $x = x_{i}$.
 Assume that $\hz < x < \ho$.
 Notice that the element $(x,\hz)$ may or may not be in the chain~$c$.
 Let $c^{\prime}$ denote the chain $c - \{ (x,\hz) \}$ and let $c^{\prime\prime}$ denote the chain $c \cup \{ (x,\hz) \}$.
 The $\ab$-weights of the chains are respectively given by